THE BAKER FAMILY

 George William Baker was born in Dublin, Ireland July 12, 1790 and died in Bytown, Canada West, which later became Ottawa, Ontario, Canada on July 22, 1862.
 He married Ann Cole July 8, 1817 at St Giles, Norwich, Norfolk, England.
 They are shown on the register as George William Baker, bachelor of Woolwich, Kent, and Ann Cole, spinster of this parish, married by licence.
 Ann Cole was born April 2, 1786 and was Christened April 24, 1786 at the Old Meeting House-Independent, Norwich, Norfolk, England.
 Ann Cole died October 24, 1851 at the age of 65, in Bytown, Canada West, which later became Ottawa, Ontario, Canada.
 They are buried at Beechwood Cemetery, Ottawa.

 The paternal great grandparents of Ann Cole, were James Cole (1683-1749) and Persis Scurry (1700-1754), who were married August 2, 1720 at St James Pockthorpe, Norwich, Norfolk, England.
 The nine children of James Cole and Persis Scurry were all born at Norwich, Norfolk, England, and baptized at The Old Meeting House, Norwich.
-They are as follows: Persis Cole, born June 3, 1721; Elizabeth Cole, born July 28, 1722; John Cole, born December 9, 1724; James Cole, December 12, 1727; Mary Cole, born Sept 6, 1731; Samuel Cole, born April 6, 1734; Lougher Cole, born July 18, 1736; Thomas Cole, born February 24, 1739; Susana Cole, born Oct 11, 1743.
+They are as follows: Persis Cole, born June 3, 1721; Elizabeth Cole, born July 28, 1722; John Cole, born December 9, 1724; James Cole, born December 12, 1727; Mary Cole, born Sept 6, 1731; Samuel Cole, born April 6, 1734; Lougher Cole, born July 18, 1736; Thomas Cole, born February 24, 1739; Susana Cole, born Oct 11, 1743.

 Ann Cole's grandfather, Samuel Cole, was born April 6, 1734, and was christened in Norwich, Norfolk, England on April 28, 1734.
 Samuel became a schoolmaster at Lynn Regis, and while residing there, he married Margaret Hammond, the daughter of a Doctor Hammond who was a physician there.
 (This information from the book, The Norfolk and Norwich Savings Bank, 1816-1901) Samuel Cole and Margaret Hammond (1732-1808) were married October 9, 1754 at All Saints Church at South Lynn, Norfolk.
 The groom's parish was Norwich, Saint Saviour.
 Notes indicate the groom was a minor.
 "Married By Licence With The Consent Of Persis Cole, Widow Mother Of The Said Samuel Cole, No Guardian Being Lawfully Appointed."

-Samuel Cole and his wife, Margaret Hammond had nine children, all born in Norwich, Norfolk, England, and all baptized in the Old Meeting House, Norwich, The nine children were as follows: Elizabeth Cole, born July 17, 1755 and who died in 1757; John Hammond Cole, born December 3, 1756; Samuel Cole, born August 11,1758; Elizabeth Cole, born May 3, 1760; Margaret Cole, born August 19, 1763, and who died November 27, 1763: Jemima Cole, born January 3, 1767; Peggy or Margaret Cole, born September 28, 1768; Mary Cole, born July 16, 1770 and who died November 19, 1770; and Persis, born July 12, 1772 and who died December 8, 1773.
+Samuel Cole and his wife, Margaret Hammond had nine children, all born in Norwich, Norfolk, England, and all baptized in the Old Meeting House, Norwich, The nine children were as follows: Elizabeth Cole, born July 17, 1755 and who died in 1757; John Hammond Cole, born December 3, 1756; Samuel Cole, born August 11,1758; Elizabeth Cole, born May 3, 1760; Margaret Cole, born August 19, 1763, and who died November 27, 1763: Jemima Cole, born January 3, 1767; Peggy or Margaret Cole, born September 28, 1768; Mary Cole, born July 16, 1770 and who died November 19, 1770; and Persis Cole, born July 12, 1772 and who died December 8, 1773.

 Ann Cole's father was John Hammond Cole, born December 3, 1756.
 John Hammond Cole was baptized December 26, 1756 at Norwich, Norfolk, England.
 He married Ann Shenton (1766-1848), who was born in Buckinghamshire, England.
-John Hammond Cole and Ann Shenton married at St. Pancras Parish Chapel, London, on June 10.
-1783.
-They had nine children as follows: John Shenton Cole, born May 25, 1784, and who was with the Madras Army and died in Cannenore, Kerala, India on June 28, 1809; Ann Cole, born April 2.
-1786; Jemima Eliza Cole, born June 10, 1790 and who died April 11, 1862; Margaret Susannah Cole, born June 20, 1792, and who died October 10, 1792; Sarah Cole, born April 11, 1794, and who died April 26, 1794; Margaret Susannah Cole, born June 5, 1796; Frances Cole, born March 5, 1799, and who died Sept 13, 1858; Edward Cole, born August 4, 1803, and who died May 11, 1878 in Great Plumstead, Norfolk, England; and Mary Ann Cole, born July 31, 1811.
+John Hammond Cole and Ann Shenton married at St. Pancras Parish Chapel, London, on June 10, 1783.
+They had nine children as follows: John Shenton Cole, born May 25, 1784, and who served with the Madras Army and died in Cannenore, Kerala, India on June 28, 1809; Ann Cole, born April 2.
+1786; Jemima Eliza Cole, born June 10, 1790 and who died April 11, 1862; Margaret Susannah Cole, born June 20, 1792, and who died and was buried October 10, 1792; Sarah Cole, born April 11, 1794, and who died April 26, 1794; Margaret Susannah Cole, born June 5, 1796; Frances Cole, born March 5, 1799, and who died Sept 13, 1858; Edward Cole, born August 4, 1803, and who died May 11, 1878 in Great Plumstead, Norfolk, England; and Marianne Cole, born July 24, 1811, and who died and was buried October 28, 1820 at the age of 9 years.

 The original is in a beautiful gold frame.
 It was reframed and restored in 1945.
 The inscription below the portrait was typed out as follows: "This painting was brought to Bytown, now Ottawa, Ontario, by Captain George William Baker, R.A., in or about 1830.
 This portrait is of John Hammond Cole, Esq., the father of Ann Cole, wife of said Captain George William Baker.
 The following possible reference to this portrait is in the will of George William Baker 13th March, 1861: 'I give and bequeath to my brother-in-law the Reverend Edward Cole the pictures of his father and mother by the late Sir W. M. Beechy, Pres. of the R.A.'
 This painting was brought to Winnipeg with the G.P.
 Baker estate effects from Ottawa about 1910 and was given to F. C. Baker, my uncle, from whose estate I purchased it and had it restored and reframed in November, 1945."
 E.G.P.
 Baker